APPIC Program Match Number 150914

 Interns also participate in advocacy activities including attending presentations, assisting with a lecture, or making school visits on behalf of a client.
 CDC Psychology also supports outreach clinics to rural and Appalachian counties in Ohio through direct service and tele-health services.
 All CDC Faculty are strongly invested in advocacy efforts for their patients.
 Interns may incorporate different advocacy efforts into their training year.

 In January 2011, Nationwide Children’s Hospital CDC was selected to join the Autism Treatment Network (ATN), the nation's first network of hospitals and physicians dedicated to developing a model of comprehensive medical care for children and adolescents with autism.
+ATN renewed our involvement in 2014.
 The ATN offers families care from clinicians highly experienced in helping individuals with autism and providing treatment for associated conditions such as gastrointestinal and sleep disorders.
 The ATN also coordinates a patient registry database of clinical data about autism families and patients used to evaluate and track patient care in network facilities.
 Being part of the ATN provides CDC faculty and trainees access to registry data and the opportunity to propose research studies.
+In addition to the ATN, the CDC is a part of 10 other on-going research studies for Autism Spectrum Disorder.

 IDD interns work five days per week.
 There is no “on call” coverage and interns typically work 40-50 hours per week.